systemsdk/docker-nginx-php-laravel/docs/phpstorm.md

     - String Manipulation
     - Extra ToolWindow Colorful Icons
 * Go to `Settings -> Php -> Laravel` and check `Enable plugin for this project`.
+* If you want control quality of your project - pay your attention to tools, described [here](development.md) and `Qodana` tool.

 ### CLI Interpreter
 You need to set correct CLI interpreter for your PhpStorm.